Robb-S/capybara-train/README.md

 Slides explaining the training and deployment process are at: http://bitly.com/capydetector

-The model is deployed at https://capydetector.herokuapp.com/ (It may take a minute to warm up.)
+The model is deployed at https://capybara.animalcafes.com/